boutproject/BOUT-dev/change_summary.md

 4.3.0 is a big feature release:
-- `Field`s are now "tagged" with their "y-direction": that is, whether they are in field-aligned space or not; as well as their "z-direction", whether or not they are constant in z.
-This allows us to perform more internal checking, for example, that only field-aligned `Field3D`s are passed to `fromFieldAligned` and that calculations are done in the correct space
+- `Field`s are now "tagged" with their "y-direction": that is, whether they are in field-aligned space or not.
+This allows us to perform more internal checking, for example, that only field-aligned `Field3D`s are passed to `fromFieldAligned` and that calculations are done in the correct y-direction space.
+Users may need to call `f.setDirectionY(YDirectionType::Aligned)` for a `Field3D f` to set the direction tag
 - Add `toFieldAligned` and `fromFieldAligned` free functions
 - `bout::utils::is_Field` and variants provide simpler methods of checking that input types are `Field`s in templated code